karnikaarora/merlin-fashion-project/README.md

-# Merlin Fashion — Where Sustainability Meets StyleMerlin Fashion is a sustainable fashion website dedicated to promoting eco-friendly and ethical clothing choices.
+# Merlin Fashion — Where Sustainability Meets Style

+Merlin Fashion is a sustainable fashion website dedicated to promoting eco-friendly and ethical clothing choices.
 The platform offers a clean, user-friendly interface built with modern front-end technologies, providing visitors an easy way to browse and shop responsibly.

 Features
 Categories: Explore diverse fashion categories to find your perfect sustainable style.